TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-02-26-rector-part-2-maturity-of-php-ecocystem-and-founding-fathers.md

 Again useful, but what about that coffee?
 It won't make itself.

 **I must say, this is breaking point for Rector**.
 Without this, Rector would be just annoying tool telling you what is wrong and what you should do (and we had enough control already, right?).
-Super fortunately, [write feature was added and released in 2018](https://github.com/nikic/PHP-Parser/blob/master/doc/component/Pretty_printing.markdown#formatting-preserving-pretty-printing) with version 4.
+Super fortunately, [write feature was added and released in 2018](https://github.com/nikic/PHP-Parser/blob/master/doc/component/Pretty_printing.markdown#formatting-preserving-pretty-printing) with php-parser 4.

 *Did you know?* That Fabien wanted to use PHP-Parser for PHP CS Fixer in [2012](https://github.com/nikic/PHP-Parser/issues/41), but could not, because the writing part was missing? *Patience makes perfect* - 6 years later it's there.